 Our Introduction to Roof Repair

-Roof repair is a vital part of home maintenance, especially for those with an asphalt shingle roof.
+Shingle roof repair is a vital part of home maintenance, especially for those with an asphalt shingle roof.
 Your roof shingles are the first line of defense against the elements, and even a few damaged shingles can compromise the entire shingle roof.
 Ignoring minor issues can quickly lead to costly repairs, as water and weather can cause further damage if left unchecked.

 Signs of Asphalt Shingle Damage